llvm/llvm-project/llvm/docs/RemoveDIsDebugInfo.md

 ## Processing individual debug records

-In most cases, any code that operates on debug intrinsics can be extracted to a template function or auto lambda (if it is not already in one) that can be applied to both debug intrinsics and debug records - though keep in mind the main exception that isa/cast/dyn_cast do not apply to DbgVariableRecord types.
+In most cases, any code that operates on debug intrinsics can be extracted to a template function or auto lambda (if it is not already in one) that can be applied to both debug intrinsics and debug records - though keep in mind the main exception that `isa`/`cast`/`dyn_cast` do not apply to `DbgVariableRecord` types.

 ```
 // Old: Function that operates on debug variable intrinsics in a BasicBlock, and